Home » Drug Information » FDA Approved Drugs » 2012

 Afinitor is an inhibitor of mTOR (mammalian target of rapamycin), a serine-threonine kinase, downstream of the PI3K/AKT pathway.
 The mTOR pathway is dysregulated in several human cancers.
 Everolimus binds to an intracellular protein, FKBP-12, resulting in an inhibitory complex formation and inhibition of mTOR kinase activity.
 Everolimus reduced the activity of S6 ribosomal protein kinase (S6K1) and eukaryotic elongation factor 4E-binding protein (4E-BP), downstream effectors of mTOR, involved in protein synthesis.
 In addition, everolimus inhibited the expression of hypoxia-inducible factor (e.g., HIF-1) and reduced the expression of vascular endothelial growth factor (VEGF).
 Inhibition of mTOR by everolimus has been shown to reduce cell proliferation, angiogenesis, and glucose uptake in in vitro and/or in vivo studies.

-For additional information regarding Afinitor or renal cell carcinoma, please visit the Afinitor web page.
+For additional information regarding the use of Afinitor or renal angiomyolipomas associated with tuberous sclerosis complex, please visit the Afinitor web page.